-One of my prized possessions is a biography of Sachin Tendulkar with its marginalia filled by a school girl who had him as her Yahoo password.
+One of my prized possessions is a biography of Sachin Tendulkar with its margins filled by a school girl who had his name as her Yahoo password.
 Our “relationship” came to an end when one afternoon, she jilted me without any excuse or explanation.
 She had promised that she would marry me, and that we would name our little baby “Sachin”.
 I have always taken words literally.
 I believed her.
-When she left me, I was completely broken, and I spent the whole night on the roof of my college hostel—Weeping!
+When she left me, I was completely broken.
+I spent the whole night on the roof of my college hostel—Weeping!
 Sob!
 Sob!

 But, as it happens, I would soon see the tables turning.
 It was a phase in which my blog was slowly acquiring a voice as my biggest “abuse delivery machine”.
-The short story I wrote on her was a masterpiece.
+The short story I wrote on her was beautiful.
 The boys in my college took printouts of it, and pasted it on the wall of the reading room of our college hostel.
-I heard that the boys in her school too did a wonderful job in promoting my masterpiece.
+I heard that the boys in her school too did a wonderful job in promoting my brilliant short story.
 In many ways, it was an underground sensation.
 To me, it was a much-needed lesson in “word of mouth” publicity.

 One day, she would call me.
-All I could hear was a deep silence.
-I said, “Even when the whole world is shattering around you, you are calm and composed.
-I really appreciate this.”
+All I heard was a deep silence.
+I said, “Even when the whole world is shattering around you, you are calm and composed.”
 What I heard next was a cry: “Waaah”.
 And there was a smug smile on my face.
 Big girls do not cry like that!

 I heard that her mother called up my mother, and said, “Only an evil kid can do this to my darling daughter.”
 My mother said, “But, this would have never happened if she hadn’t called my darling son ten times an hour.”
 But then, there are days in which I agree with my mother.

 In school, she had once pretended to faint down when she was being punished.
 In my short story, I had alluded to this, and her teachers were not too happy about it.
-I heard that she had to tell her school authorities: “I am sorry, sisters.
+I heard that she had to tell her school authorities: “I am real sorry.
 This is my first and last affair.
 I will never fall in love again.”

 After all, God will not be mocked!